|Height:||8 – 10 inches|

 Many cats will shed particularly badly a few times a year, usually with the season change.
 During these times, you may need to brush them even more.
 If your regular grooming sessions don’t seem to be doing enough, then you may need to increase them momentarily.

 You should also keep an eye on their ears, which may be prone to infections.
 This is especially true if they have long hair coming from their ears, which may need to be trimmed.
 This can trap dirt and debris, causing ear infections.
-Their nails will need to be trimmed regularly, usually every two weeks.
+Their nails will need to be trimmed regularly, usually every 2 weeks.
 Use an at-home, cat-safe toothpaste to keep their teeth clean, as they can be prone to periodontal disease as well.

 Health and Conditions 🏥